owagner/knx2mqtt/README.md

 * 0.3 - 2015/01/05 - owagner
   - make sure numeric values are not sent as strings
   - change type guessing to send integer numbers not as floats if they have a decimal point, but no fractional part
+* 0.4 - 2015/01/25 - owagner
+  - adapted to new mqtt-smarthome topic hierarchies: /status/ for reports, /set/ for setting values
+  - prefix/connected is now an enum as suggested by new mqtt-smarthome spec
+  - use QoS 0 for published status reports